GIS4DEV/GIS4DEV.github.io/_lessons/00_syllabus.md

 ---
 layout: lesson
 title: Syllabus
-purpose: introductions and course syllabus
+purpose: get an introduction to the course
 ---

 ## Welcome to Open Source Geographic Information Science!